15 Secrets Grocery Stores Really Don’t Want You to Know

 Providing free samples to customers is good for a grocery store’s bottom line.
 That’s even the case when outlets spend billions of dollars giving stuff away.

-Maybe you feel a bit obligated to buy something you sample or maybe you just really like it.
-Either way, you’re spending more money.
+Maybe you feel a bit obligated to buy something you sample, or maybe you just really like it.
+Either way, you’re spending money you didn't intend to when you buy the full thing.

 Shopping carts are intentionally super-sized